saveourtool/save-cloud/CONTRIBUTING.md

 |  Linux  |   `dev, secure`    |    `dev`    |       `-`        |       `-`        |

 ### Mac M1 contributors
-In order to launch the project locally, you need to do these preparations:
-1. In file `save-cloud/build.gradle.kts` change languageVersion of `org.liquibase.gradle.LiquibaseTask` from 11 to 17
+In file `save-cloud/build.gradle.kts` change languageVersion of `org.liquibase.gradle.LiquibaseTask` from 11 to 17
 so there would be something like this:
 ```
 tasks.withType<org.liquibase.gradle.LiquibaseTask>().configureEach {